How to host an intentional holiday gathering

 What is an intentional gathering?

-An intentional gathering is one that brings a specific group of people together in a meaningful and memorable way.
+An intentional gathering brings a specific group of people together in a meaningful and memorable way.
 These are the types of gatherings that stick in your mind for years to come, as opposed to ones where you leave and ask yourself, “Did it even matter that I was there?”

 I had never thought about the importance of intentional gatherings until I listened to a podcast featuring Priya Parker.
 Priya works in conflict resolution, but her latest book “The Art of Gathering” is a toolkit on how to bring people together in a more conscious way.